Clothes moth life cycle: how they ruin fabrics and how to stop them

 How destructive are moth larvae?

-The level of damage you see depends on a few key factors:
+The level of damage depends on a few key factors:

-• Usage frequency—Garments or rugs that sit undisturbed for months are at higher risk than items you wear, shake out and clean regularly
+• Usage frequency: Items that sit undisturbed for months are at significantly higher risk than those worn or shaken out regularly

-Pocket fact: According to Learn About Nature, clothes moth larvae can consume up to 2,700 times their body weight during the feeding stage.
-That quiet appetite is how a few tiny larvae can turn a favorite sweater, rug or coat into a patchwork of holes in a single season.
+Pocket fact: Clothes moth larvae can consume up to 2,700 times their body weight during their feeding stage—according to Learn About Nature.
+This massive appetite is why just a few larvae can turn a favorite sweater into a patchwork of holes in a single season.

 Signs of clothes moth damage